Formats are defined using the column names in your SQL query.

 Evidence supports a variety of date/time, number, percentage, and currency formats.
 You can find the full list and examples of supported format tags on the Settings page in your Evidence project.

 Custom formats can be added in the Value Formatting Section of the Evidence Settings.
 Formats can be coded using Excel style custom format codes.

 When creating a table, Evidence formats column titles based on the name of the column and its format tag.
 Format tags that do not add to the meaning of the column name are not printed as part of the title.

 |Column Name||Formatted Title|

-In chart and table components, Evidence automatically formats large numbers into shortened versions based on the size of the maximum number in that column.
-Future versions will allow for more control over how and when units are used.
+Evidence automatically formats large numbers into shortened versions based on the size of the median number in a column (e.g., 4,000,000 → 4M).

 You can choose to handle these numbers differently by choosing a specific format code.
 For example, if Evidence is formatting a column as millions, but you want to see all numbers in thousands, you could use the